What is the Difference?

 Erythrasma

-• The infected site will initially change in pink color, then because brown and scaly.
+• The infected site will initially change in pink color, then turn brown and scaly.

 • Often mistaken for a fungal infection

-• Usually seen where two skins fold together, such as armpits, under the breasts, and toes.
+• Usually seen where two skins fold together, such as in the armpits, under the breasts, and on the toes.

 Cellulitis